Code-Institute-Submissions/rpaulnarcis-milestone1_ReSub/README.md

 ## Deployment:

 ## Credits:
-- Responsive image code used on both images in the about page taken Thanveer Shah Slack.
+- Responsive image code used on both images in the about page taken from Thanveer Shah Slack.

 - Code used for building the gallery on the gallery page taken from Codegrid.com.
-- Code used to fix the screen from moveing when on mobile.
+- Code used to fix the screen from moveing when on mobile taken from Vlad Alivanov Slack.
-- Molal code taken from Whiskey Droo Bootsyrap.
+- Molal code taken from Whiskey Drop Bootsyrap code.
-- Button code taken from Whiskey Drop Bootstrap.
+- Button code taken from Whiskey Drop Bootstrap code.
+- All other coding was done by Robert Narcis.

 ### Content.
 - The Home page Call Out banner text taken from colorlib Blog 18 Best Gym Websites Design Inspiration 2020.